dotnet/diagnostics/documentation/design-docs/ipc-protocol.md

 * `uint circularBufferMB`: The size of the circular buffer used for buffering event data while streaming
 * `uint format`: 0 for the legacy NetPerf format and 1 for the NetTrace format
-* `string outputPath`: currently unused, and should be 0 length
 * `array<provider_config> providers`: The providers to turn on for the streaming session

 A `provider_config` is composed of the following data: